Syringioma Removal in Tunbridge Wells Kent

 Syringoma are benign sweat duct tumours.
 They are yellow in colour and form firm rounded bumps under the skin, measuring one to three millimetres in diameter.
 They are most often found on the lower eyelids but they may also arise elsewhere on the face & body.

 Laser treatment at rtwskin

 If fractional laser treatment is used on its own, several treatments will be required for the best results.
 Fractional laser is sometimes used over the entire area around the eye to blend the fully ablated areas with the remaining untreated skin.
-The aim of this treatment is to reduce the visibility of the Syringiomas rather than to eliminate them completely.
-Syringiomas can recur after any form of treatment, as they penetrate into the deep dermal layers of the skin and maintenance treatment may be necessary.
-Recurring Syringiomas can be treated again without causing any damage to the skin.
+The aim of this treatment is to reduce the visibility of the Syringoma rather than to eliminate them completely.
+Syringomas can recur after any form of treatment, as they penetrate into the deep dermal layers of the skin and maintenance treatment may be necessary.
+Recurring Syringomas can be treated again without causing any damage to the skin.

 There is a possibility of side effects with this treatment, for example, recurrence of the Syringiomas , hypertrophic (thick) or atrophic (depressed) scarring and pigmentation (dark or pale skin appearance).

 Patients need to be aware that not every Syringoma or enlarged sweat gland can be removed in one session and that it is a process that may take several treatments.
 Healing times range from five to fourteen days.
 Results are typically seen within one to two weeks.

 In darker skin types, temporary hyper or hypo-pigmentation may occur which can last several months.